Ramsi-K/free-genai-bootcamp-2025/journal.md

 ## Week 6

+### Day 43: March 19, 2025

+Today was a high-output but mentally exhausting day.
+I made major progress on my Turn Detection Paper, integrating new research, refining structure, and ensuring consistency across sections. **Sections 1-4 are finalized**, with all visuals, tables, and citations properly placed.
+In Section 5, I restructured parts of the discussion to accommodate recent research on ASR/TTS advancements in AI tutoring, specifically for Korean learners (korean-to-english and english-to-korean) AI language learning applications, and adaptive strategies for neurodivergent users.
+While this strengthened the paper, it also made me rethink how to present this information without disrupting flow.
+I started reviewing Section 6, identifying inconsistencies in formatting, weak transitions, and redundant content, which will need further revision before moving forward.

+On the **Agents** side, I revisited both my Agentic Story Builder and Code Assistance Agent projects, ensuring they still align with the bootcamp’s expectations for Week 3.
+I also revisited the Web Interaction Agent idea, considering how it could be extended to perform real-world actions instead of just retrieving information.
+While I reviewed the Hugging Face Agents course, I didn’t get into exercises yet.
+Something I'm still considering.

+I also attended the Intel OPEA webinar on AgentsQnA.
+No live demo, but they presented pre-recorded videos of the system working, which makes me think that implementation might not be straightforward.

+The biggest win of the day was a massive research breakthrough, finding multiple highly relevant papers on AI-driven language learning, ASR/TTS for Korean, and conversational AI for neurodivergent users.
+This reshaped how I'm structuring Section 5 and the overall research discussion.

+At this point, I still feel like I have so much left to do.
+Section 6 needs final revisions, and I haven’t even touched Sections 7+ yet.
+On top of that, I still have bootcamp work for Weeks 3, 4, and 5, plus Agents Week tasks and the final integration.

 ### Day 42: March 18, 2025

 Today, I focused primarily on debugging the OPEA megaservice, particularly the question-module implementation.
 I refined how questions are generated, ensuring they align with TOPIK-style assessments.
 I also investigated whether the system should generate questions based on video length or maintain a static question count.